 Get exclusive member benefits & effect social change.
 Join Today

-Electroretinography (ERG) is a test that measures the electrical response of the light-sensitive cells in your eyes.
+An electroretinography (ERG) test, also known as an electroretinogram, measures the electrical response of the light-sensitive cells in your eyes.

-These cells are called rods and cones, and form part of the back of the eye known as the retina.
-There are around 120 million rods in the human eye and six to seven million cones.
-The cones are responsible for providing the eye’s sensitivity to color and are more concentrated in the eye’s macula.
-The rods are more sensitive to light than the cones but not to color.
+These cells are known as rods and cones.
+They form part of the back of the eye known as the retina.
+There are around 120 million rods in the human eye and 6 to 7 million cones.
+The cones are responsible for the eye’s color sensitivity.
+They reside mostly in your eye’s macula.
+The rods are more sensitive to light than the cones, but they’re not more sensitive to color.

-An ERG may also be used to assess your need for retinal surgery or other types of eye surgery, such as the removal of cataracts.
+An ERG may also help your doctor assess your need for retinal surgery or other types of eye surgery, such as the removal of cataracts.

-If your results are normal, they will show the wave patterns of a normal eye in response to each flash of light.
+If your results are normal, they’ll show the wave patterns of a normal eye in response to each flash of light.

-Abnormal results may be linked to the following conditions:
+Abnormal results may indicate any of the following conditions:

-There are no risks linked to the ERG test.
+There are no risks linked to the ERG.
 You may feel a slight discomfort during the procedure.
 The placement of the electrode feels something like having an eyelash lodged in your eye.
 Your eyes may feel slightly sore for a short time after the test.

 In very rare cases, some people suffer from a corneal abrasion from the test.
-If this happens, it will be detected early and is easily treated.
+If this happens, your doctor can detect it early and treat it easily.

+Your eyes will likely feel sensitive after the test.
 You should avoid rubbing your eyes for up to an hour after the test.
-This may cause corneal damage because they will still be numb from the anesthetic.
+This may cause corneal damage because they’ll still be numb from the anesthetic.

 Your doctor will discuss your results with you.
-He or she may order further tests to assess your eye.
-If you have a disorder such as retinal separation or trauma, you made need eye surgery.
+They may order further tests to assess your eye.
+You may need surgery if you have a disorder such as retinal separation or trauma.

-You may be prescribed medication to treat other retinal conditions.
+Your doctor may prescribe you medication to treat other retinal conditions.

 Written by: Corinna Underwood